Coping with lymphoma symptoms

 Cancer-related fatigue is a type of extreme tiredness that can be physical, mental and emotional.
 It’s a common symptom of lymphoma, as well as a side effect of some treatments.

-If you are affected by fatigue, speak to your medical team.
-They can check for and address any underlying factors that might be affecting your energy levels, for example, anaemia or low mood.
+Your medical team can check for anything underlying that might be affecting your energy levels, for example, anaemia or low mood.
+They can then offer advice or treatment.

-Although there is no treatment for cancer-related fatigue, your medical team can help you to manage it.
-They can offer practical suggestions and might refer you to another healthcare professional, depending on how fatigue affects you.
+Although there is no treatment for cancer-related fatigue, staying active and undertaking regular light exercise often helps to avoid severe fatigue.
+Your medical team can help you to manage it by offering practical suggestions.
+They might also refer you to another healthcare professional, for example a physiotherapist or occupational therapist, depending on how fatigue affects you.

 Our information about cancer-related fatigue has practical tips to help you manage fatigue.